maxwell3025/CV-IS-Fall-2024/mamba_ocr/README.md

     and any scripts not prefixed with `unity_` should only be run on the local dev machine.
 - `src/mamba_ocr`\
     This contains all of the source code for our project.
+- `src/mamba_ocr/`\
+    This contains all of the source code for our project.